paul-blankenbaker/spring-boot-examples/spring-boot-logging/README.md

 ```

 You can then generate a template deployment and service yaml file for kubernetes
-using the following commands (skip the namespace if you already have an
+using the following commands (skip the namespace if you already have a
 "demo" namespace):

 ```shell